dock2dock/dock2dock-android/README.md

 ### Features

-We provide, **CrossdockLabelsFragment** a prebuilt UI that combines all the tasks required to crossdock - displaying label details, creating / print  label and delete unused labels - into a single fragment that can be displayed in your app.
+We provide, **CrossdockLabelsFragment** a prebuilt UI that combines all the tasks required to crossdock - displaying label details, print and delete unused labels - into a single fragment that can be displayed in your app.

 ```
 private fun setupFragment()